3db/3db/docs_src/usage/quickstart.rst

     export RESULTS_FOLDER=results

 The next step is to tell 3DB what configurations of 3D objects to render, how to evaluate the rendered images, and what data to log.
 These should all be specified inside a ``YAML configuration file``.

 Here, we provide example YAML files, which are also in the same `example repository <https://github.com/3db/blog_demo>`_ that you already cloned.
-Later on we will walk you through how to write your own configuration file.
+Later on we will walk you through how to write your own configuration files.

 .. tabs::